 Students are expected to miss not more than 10 school days per semester, although exceptions be made due to extenuating circumstances.
-When a child's absences reach 10 days in a semester, parents will receive a letter from the administrator.
-At this point, each absence will require documentation (ie. doctor's note) in order for it to be an excused absence.
+When a child's absences reach 5 days (excused or unexcused) in a semester, parents will receive a reminder email report from RenWeb.
+When a child's absences reach 10 days in the semester, parents will receive and email informing them that any further absences will require documentation (ie. doctor's note) in order for it to be an excused absence.
 As per Isabella County's Truancy Policy, the truancy officer is notified in the event that unexcused absences continue beyond this point.
 Parents are requested to make all attempts to schedule family vacations during school holidays in order to avoid disrupting the learning process.

 It is very important that students arrive to school on time.
 Students entering late miss out on important reviews and disrupt the flow of learning for themselves and other students.
 After 5 tardies in a given semester, parents will be informed via RenWeb notification.
 Once a student has reached 10 tardies a mandatory meeting will be set up with parents and administration.
 If tardies continue, a second mandatory meeting between parents, administration, which may result in a student receiving an after-school detention and the truancy officer will be scheduled.
+Absences and/or tardies beyond the 10 per semester may result in termination of the student's enrollment at Sacred Heart Academy as determined by administration.

 Parents are encouraged to schedule medical, dental, and other necessary appointments at times other than during the school day.
 Absences for family vacation trips: Make all attempts to schedule during the school calendar breaks, as a tremendous amount of learning happens during group times and classroom activities which cannot be duplicated by paper or book work.
 Work for the days missed will be given to the student upon his/her return.
 As with other absences, students have one day per day absent, plus the date of return, to complete work for full credit.
 Some tasks cannot be duplicated at home, and are not paperwork oriented, and parents should be aware that absences due to vacations can have an effect on learning and grades.